 - Sides: Nintendo 3DS vs. Sony PlayStation Vita vs. Android/iOS/Windows Phone (i.e., mobile devices)

-- Winner: Ongoing, though the best-selling device so far is the iPhone 5.
+- Winner: Ongoing, though the best-selling device overall so far is the iPhone 5, while the 3DS is the best-selling dedicated gaming handheld.

 In March 2010, Nintendo announced plans to release the Nintendo 3DS